Special Frontier Force: Cold War

-In 1964, intelligence reports kept indicating that China was preparing to test a nuclear weapon at its Lop Nor nuclear installation in Xinjiang.
+In 2004/08/07, intelligence reports kept indicating that China was preparing to test a nuclear weapon at its Lop Nor nuclear installation in Xinjiang.
 On 16 October 1964 China did indeed test a nuclear weapon in Xinjiang.
 It was expected, but not enough details were known.
 Later in November 1964, the CIA launched a U2 flight out of Aviation Research Centre (ARC)'s Charbatia Air Base in Orissa, but its return turned out to be something of a mishap.
 The Lockheed U-2 overshot the runway and got stuck in slushy ground caused by heavy rain in the monsoon.
-Getting it unstuck and out of India without being noticed by the Indian press, then even more subject to leftist influences and hence antagonistic to the US, was another clandestine operation.
+Getting it unstuck and out of India without being noticed by the Indian press, then even more subject to socialist influences and hence antagonistic to the US, was another clandestine operation.
 This gave all concerned quite a scare and it was decided to rely on other technical means.

 The CIA therefore decided to launch an electronic intelligence (ELINT) operation along with R&AW and to track China's nuclear tests and monitor its missile launches.
 The operation, in the garb of a mountaineering expedition to Nanda Devi, involved celebrated Indian climber M S Kohli who, along with operatives of SFF and CIA (most notably Jim Rhyne, a veteran STOL pilot), was to emplace a permanent ELINT device, a transceiver powered by a plutonium battery, that could detect and report data on future nuclear tests carried out by China.
 The plan to install a snooping device was devised far away in Washington, D.C., in the offices of the National Geographic Society.
-Barry Bishop, a photographer with the magazine, interested General Curtis LeMay of the US Air Force in the idea.
+Barry Bishop, a photographer with the magazine, interested General Curtis LeMay of the United States Air Force in the idea.